-Joel Ansett is an artist who has been firmly on our radar here at The Sound Sniffer for months now since hearing his unreal single ‘Cadillac‘.
-He hails from Denver, Colorado and is currently unsigned believe it or not.
-He made real headway back in 2017 when his emotive folk ballad ‘Give Our Hearts Some Weight‘ amassed well over a million streams on SoundCloud alone – rightly so.
-He has just released his second album ‘A Place I Knew Before’ with the help of a crowdfunding campaign and put in the hard yards touring his material for the last year or so.
-This man works hard at his craft and this album is one of the most accomplished collections of music I have heard all year.
+Joel Ansett is an artist who has been firmly on our radar here at The Sound Sniffer for months ever since hearing his single ‘Cadillac‘.
+He hails from Denver, Colorado and is currently unsigned, believe it or not.
+He made real headway back in 2017, when his emotive folk ballad ‘Give Our Hearts Some Weight‘ amassed well over a million streams on SoundCloud alone – rightly so.
+He has just released his second album ‘A Place I Knew Before’ with the help of a crowdfunding campaign.

 A Place I Knew Before (Album)

 The album kicks off with the dreamy and almost haunting opening single ‘Homesick‘.
-This opener sets the scene with its subtle melancholic feel and crisp vocal performance from Ansett.
+This opener sets the scene with its subtle melancholic feel and crisp vocal performance.
 The lyrics are poignant with the album title line a central topic.
 It is a really emotive and beautiful start to the album.

 We then bounce into the more uplifting pop orientated ‘Sugar Coat‘, which raises the mood instantly.
-This track shows off Ansett’s outrageous talent of penning top level catchy numbers.
-The production quality of this one is top drawer, he has got the goods.
+This track shows off Ansett’s talent for penning top level, catchy numbers.

-Emotions are truly back on show throughout Pure, a powerful bass-lined down-tempo ballad.
-Ansett’s vocals shine through nicely here and also on Through.
-These two offer a moody and simplistic break and are impeccably well written songs.
-The plucky ‘Torward The Pain’ then stops us in our tracks with its peculiar guitar playing rousing intrigue in the intro.
-The song progresses superbly and is probably my favourite track on the whole album.
-I tend to just close the eyes and chill out while listening to this fella.
-‘Toward The Pain’ is as shoe-gaze as it gets.
+Emotions are back running high throughout Pure, a hooky down-tempo ballad.
+Ansett’s vocals shines through nicely again here and also on Through.
+These two offer a moody and simplistic break and are well written songs.
+‘Toward The Pain’ stops us in our tracks with its peculiar guitar playing, rousing intrigue in the intro.
+‘Toward The Pain‘ is as shoe-gaze as it gets.
 Lovely Harmonies, Nice Bass and Uniquely raw instrumentation.
 Good on ya!